viniciusmeneses/viniciusmeneses/README.md

 # console.log("Hi there! 👋");

-My name is **Vinicius Meneses** and I'm a web developer graduated in System Analysis and Development.
-I'm from Brazil and currently working at Tagview Tecnologia.
+My name is **Vinicius Meneses** and I'm a software engineer graduated in System Analysis and Development.
+I'm from Brazil and currently working at [RD Station](https://github.com/ResultadosDigitais).
 You can find me on [LinkedIn](https://www.linkedin.com/in/vinicius-meneses/).

 ## 🔧 Technologies